Alan Freed: Legal trouble, payola scandal

 In 1958, Freed faced controversy in Boston when he told the audience, "It looks like the Boston police don't want you to have a good time."
 As a result, Freed was arrested and charged with inciting to riot, and was fired from his job at WINS.

 Freed's career was significantly affected when it was shown that he had accepted payola (payments from record companies to play specific records), a practice that was highly controversial at the time.
 He initially denied taking payola but later admitted to his fans that he had accepted bribes.
 Freed refused to sign a statement for the FCC while working at WABC (AM) to state that he never received bribes.
 That led to his termination.

 In 1960, payola was made illegal.
-In December 1962, after being charged on multiple counts of commercial bribery, Freed pled guilty to two counts of commercial bribery and was fined three hundred dollars and given a suspended sentence.
+In December 1962, after being charged on multiple counts of commercial bribery, Freed pleaded guilty to two counts of commercial bribery and was fined three hundred dollars and given a suspended sentence.

 There was also a series of conflict of interest allegations, that he had taken songwriting co-credits that he did not deserve.
 The most notable example was Chuck Berry's "Maybellene".
 Taking partial credit allowed him to receive part of a song's royalties, which he could help increase by heavily promoting the record on his own program.
-(Berry was eventually able to regain the writing credit.)
-In another example, Harvey Fuqua of The Moonglows insisted Freed's name was not merely a credit on the song "Sincerely" and that he did actually co-write it (which would still be a conflict of interest for Freed to promote).
-Another group, The Flamingos, also claimed that Freed had wrongly taken writing credit for some of their songs.
+Berry was eventually able to regain the writing credit.

+The Flamingos also claimed that Freed had wrongly taken writing credit for some of their songs.
+In another example, however, Harvey Fuqua of The Moonglows insisted Freed's name was not merely a credit on the song "Sincerely" and that he did actually co-write it, although other band members disagreed.

 In 1964 Freed was indicted by a federal grand jury for tax evasion and ordered to pay $37,920 in taxes on income he had allegedly not reported.
 Most of that income was said to be from payola sources.